LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 * The 016 fault also exhibits an increased frequency and this one happens early in Pod life
 * You may be able to get Insulet to replace these, but there is no guarantee

 We have looked at the analytics reported from Loop users who [share their data](../loop-3/onboarding.md#usage-data-sharing){: target="_blank" }.
-The increase in fault rate appears to go along with the increased used of Atlas Pods.
+The increase in fault rate appears to go along with the increased use of Atlas Pods.
 Reports from users that their Pods failed early started in November/December of 2025 and continues to increase through at least May 2026.
 Note that 203 and 016 faults have been around for a long time.
 The increased fault rate (almost 20 times more likely for 203 and 4 times more likely for 016) is associated with the Atlas DASH Pods which use a different internal card with different firmware.

 ### Keep Alive: Atlas or InPlay DASH Pods